 - Provisional ball: Caddies do not like to be the bearer of bad news.
 If there is any chance your badly-directed golf ball has not gone OB or into a hazard, their optimism will show, or they may say, “Ha sip, ha sip” (fifty, fifty).
 Add this to the language factor and you have the potential for frustration – as you trudge back to the tee.
 If at all in doubt, hit a provisional ball.

 - Relief: Your caddie is keen to ensure you receive every advantage possible, irrespective of the Rules of Golf or your Local Rules, neither of which she/he will likely know much about.
 Do not rely on their interpretation of what qualifies as relief.
 Especially so when they say, “Free drop.”

 - Never do or say anything that could cause your caddie to lose face in front of her peers.
 Nothing you could do would leave her feeling worse about herself, and you.
 Remember, she is there to carry your bag and give advice.
 Whether you take that advice on-board is entirely up to you.
 The outcome is also your responsibility.
 No caddie ever made a poor club selection or played a bad shot, only golfers can do that.

-- Sometimes you will experience a caddie whose indifference suggests she would rather be elsewhere.
+Sometimes you will experience a caddie whose indifference suggests she would rather be elsewhere.
 We all have our bad days.
 Just let it be and get on with your golf knowing next time it will be different.
 Know this; having a caddie you don’t get on with is really not that important.
-Don’t be one of those people who, on not getting on with their caddie, demands the caddie master organise another.
+Don’t be one of those self-important peacocks who, on not getting on with their caddie, demands the caddie master organise another.
 Such action could cost that caddie her job, and with it her family’s livelihood.
 Is your game of golf that important?
 Are you good enough to get that angry?